 When to Renew a Passport

 As long as you’re over the age of 16, your passport is good for 10 years after it’s issued.
 There’s not really a limit on how early you can renew it, but the expense involved means that you won’t want to renew until close to the expiration date.
 You also cannot renew a minor (child) passport.
-A minor passport is issued to applicants 15 and younger and has a 5 year validity.
+A minor passport is issued to applicants 15 and younger and has a 5-year validity.
 Each time it is considered a new passport.
 But the adult passport can be renewed whenever you’d like, as long as it’s not damaged and it is less than 5 years expired.
 Standard passport processing is currently 6-8 weeks.
 However, you can expedite your passport renewal with options ranging from two weeks to as quick as 24 hours.

 Update Passport Name Changes

 If you get married, divorced, or otherwise change your name within the first year after you get your passport, you don’t need to renew.
 Instead, you can use Form DS-5504 to get your name changed free of charge.
 Just fill out the form, send it in along with one new passport photo (if it’s been more than 90 days since your passport was issued).